JigarConestoga/SQATE_DQA/README.md

 TO RUN PROJECT save the project in 'htdocs' folder in XAMPP.
 Open xampp server and start Apache and Mysql servers.
 Open Phpmyadmin and import the sql file in that.
-Open browser and type the URL localhost/projectname/index.php to open the website.
+Open browser and type the URL localhost/projectname/index.html to open the website.

-Check the live website here - http://pns-web-hosting.rf.gd/